liquidprjkt/.github/profile/README.md

 Credits
 -
+Pleasure for our team! \
-Thanks to the whole custom ROM Community. \
+Thanks to the whole AOSP community. \
 Thanks to Linus Torvalds and The linux foundation.